 What Do Accessible PDF Documents Look Like?

 As we said above, PDF accessibility is more than just a trend nowadays.
-An accessible PDF file is one that can be used and accessed by everyone, including users with disabilities, color blind, or cognitively impaired people.
+An accessible PDF file is one that can be used and accessed by everyone, including users with disabilities, color blindness, or cognitively impaired people.

 In other words, the “tags” on PDF files ensure document accessibility and help people using any operating system to access each page with their screen readers, screen magnifiers, speech recognition software, text-to-speech software, or else.
-The PDF content that is accessible has every page, table, image, or note, as well as all headings and fields processed and ready to be picked up by the above-mentioned technologies.
+The PDF content that is accessible has every page, table, image, or note, as well as all headings and fields processed and ready to be picked up by the above mentioned technologies.

 A PDF that is accessible (also known as tagged PDF) can only be checked with a specific tool.
 The best way to check if you are seeing an accessible PDF is with special software – you can either use the Adobe Acrobat Suite (discussed below) or a third-party tool.

 A good example of the latter is CommonLook PDF Validator – a free plugin for Adobe Acrobat Pro or DC.
-Just like the Acrobat tools, this accessibility checker uses Optical Character Recognition (OCR) to convert an image or scan into a file with separate text, images, and lists, and tables, ensuring that all form fields meet the requirements for PDF accessibility.
-It goes throughout the document structure page by page, which is a lengthy and complicated process.
+Just like the Acrobat tools, this accessibility checker uses Optical Character Recognition (OCR) to convert an image or scan into a file with separate text, images, lists, and tables, ensuring that all form fields meet the requirements for PDF accessibility.
+It goes through the document structure page by page, which is a lengthy and complicated process.

 PDF Accessibility- How To Make A File Accessible